Inside: I show you how to make adorable DIY Kids Wall Hooks for a playroom using one of my favourite tools, a Kreg Jig, plus cute 3D house ornaments.

 - Hanging Hardware

-Back to today’s task of making wall hooks 🙂 The first step is to identify how long you want your shelf and to use a hand saw or circular saw to cut your boards to size.
+The first step to building your wall hooks is to identify how long you want your shelf and to use a hand saw or circular saw to cut your boards to size.
 Mine are about 22.5″ long because the spot I’m planning to hang them is only about 25″ wide.
 (Otherwise, I would have opted for an even two-feet!)
 Then measure out the placement of your hooks.
 I waffled on this a bit and ended up with one in the centre and the outer ones about 4″ from each edge.

 Using a large drill bit, create three holes for your hooks.
 Cut three 3″ pieces of dowel and make sure they fit snugly into the holes in the wood.
 But don’t put them in or secure them yet.